 Singapore’s urban policy of making outdoor fitness equipment publicly accessible derived largely from the fitness trail movement, which was popularised in various developed countries in the early and mid-1970s.
 While, in 1978, only three outdoor fitness areas existed in the entire city of Singapore, the number has risen steeply during the 1980s and 1990s, reaching 469 by 1994.
 And by 2006 the overall figure of designated outdoor fitness areas amounted to a total of 1212: in that year 56% of the outdoor fitness areas were located in public housing estates and city parks alone, while the educational facilities accounted for nearly 33% of the total – according to the official raw data on local facilities.

-Singapore’s outdoor gym zones offer a wide range of fitness equipment, varying in design, function and manufacturer.
+In Singapore outdoor gym zones offer a wide range of fitness equipment, varying in design, function and manufacturer.
 As for the aspect of functionality they are meant to improve up to four physical conditions: strength, flexibility, balance and endurance.
-In an attempt to provide adequate equipment to various target groups, in Singapore the composition of outdoor gym zones follows a specific pattern.
-For example, dip bars, pull-up bars, sit-up benches and monkey bars – which are designed for body weight-based strength tasks – are predominantly located in stadiums and nearby HDB-outdoor game courts.
+In an attempt to provide various target groups with adequate equipment, in Singapore the composition of outdoor gym zones follows a specific pattern.
+For example, dip bars, pull-up bars, sit-up benches and monkey bars – which are designed for body weight-based strength tasks – are predominantly located at the track and field stadia and nearby HDB-outdoor game courts.

 Across HDB-public housing estates, on the other hand, fitness stations such as leg press, lateral pull down, shoulder flexor, Tai Chi wheel, balancing beam, back massager machine and body twister are the most common options, tailored to the specific needs of older residents with rapidly declining levels of flexibility, balance and strength.
 In addition, elliptical cross-trainers and sky runners – which aim at improving endurance and losing body weight – are fairly popular with middle-aged female residents.
 Considering their proximity to housing flats and their generous provision of space between the stations, most outdoor gym areas in public housing estates clearly give the impression that they have been designed with the intention of easing accessibility to wheelchair-bound elderly residents.
 The city parks and park connectors, by contrast, provide fitness stations for more diverse population groups, irrespective of the residents’ performance level, age or severity of physical disability.